silentbaws/Voicemeeter-Twitch-Bot/readme.md

 7. After being taken to a url similar to https://localhost/?code=CODE_YOU_NEED&scope=chat%3Aread+chat%3Aedit+channel%3Aread%3Aredemptions copy the CODE_YOU_NEED

-8. Run the voicemeeter integration app with the parameters "--redirect YOUR_REDIRECT_URI --code CODE_YOU_NEED"
+8. Run the voicemeeter integration app with the parameters "--setup --redirect YOUR_REDIRECT_URI --code CODE_YOU_NEED"

-9. Run the voicemeeter integration app with no parameters.
+## Creating channel points integration